 Another challenge for total “omnichanneling” is clashes between technology providers, pharma and healthcare manufactures or other independent organizations.
 While all of them have their own shortcomings, it’s quite a challenge to set up a holistic market-leading strategy model.
 As each is an expert in one particular field, there might remain lack of skills or knowledge in others.
 For instance, life science companies specializing in the nature of disease may lack technical capabilities and vice versa.
 Similarly, those who understand consumer behavior or habits might be not proficient in technology or medicine.

 So, where is that exact point for setting up your omnichannel campaign?
-As shown in practice, one of the major basis of its overall concept is providing a quality remote communication.
+As shown in practice, one of the major basis of its overall concept is providing quality remote communication.
 The purpose is to make HCPs’ practice less disrupted but more valued and appreciated.
 Omnichanneling is targeted to not only give them a choice to choose a type of content they want, but make them own their time as well.
 This is why HCPs are so enthusiastic about remote engagement.
-Definitely, it’s the best model for both these cases – to surround physicians with the maximum amount of content flow while at the same time respect their workloads.
-Post-call activities, questionnaires, different surveys or emails will help you to identify the perfect type of content to provide in the future and enrich your omnichannel campaign.
+Definitely, it’s the best model for both these cases – to surround physicians with the maximum amount of content flow while at the same time respecting their workloads.

 Imagine brand managers’ dream – smart-organized content which updates/changes/re-designs in all channels simultaneously and fast, plus such benefit as cost reduction and cross-connected available channels.
 What if we tell you that is possible and can be implemented easily?

-eWizard platform makes possible using the new COPE (Create Once – Publish Everywhere) approach because of all content there – modules, which can be used in every possible existing channel.
-One more tool that you can work at your marketing strategy with is Veeva Vault PromoMats.
-It is the single platform where you load approved assets from and where all the processes are gathered.
+eWizard platform makes possible to use the new COPE (Create Once – Publish Everywhere) approach because of all content there – modules, which can be used in every possible existing channel.
+One more tool that you can work on your marketing strategy with is Veeva Vault PromoMats.
+It is the single platform where you load approved assets and where all the processes are gathered.